K2SOsint/Bookmarklets/README.md

 Please note that for a lot of bookmarklets to work, ***pop-ups*** need to be ***enabled*** in the ***settings*** of the browser.
 Also, do not execute a bookmarklet from the blank or starting page of a browser, but go to an online website first.

-### Censys bookmarklets :computer:
-When you encounter an Analytics code in the source code of a webpage during your investigations, you can click the bookmarklet.
-Enter the Analytics number in the pop-up screen and press *Enter*.
-The search will then be executed in search.censys.io.

 ### EmailFinder bookmarklet :e-mail:
 If you want to search for (hidden) e-mailadresses in the text or source code of a webpage, click this bookmarklet.
 If there are e-mail addresses present, it will return them in a new window.
 Otherwise a pop-up will state that nothing has been found.